sandman45/node-starter-project/README.md

 To test the application `npm test` or `npm run cover` for code coverage

 coverage report will be in the `coverage/lcov-report/index.html`.
 Just open it up with your favorite browser.

+*FYI* no testing for react has been setup as of yet

 ## Endpoints